 Explore this website in any order.
 Check out our Treatments section covering drug therapies, cardioversion, catheter ablations, surgery and more.
 Read about the importance of Finding the Right Doctor and about our resources to help locate Doctors and Facilities in your geographic area.

 Check out our online sources and other recommendations in our Resources and Links section.
 Browse our A-Fib Video Library for Intermediate Level video clips.
-You may also want to look through Steve’s Shopping Guides when buying DIY heart rate monitors, mineral supplements and A-Fib reference books (located on our sister site BeatYourA-Fib.com).
+You may also want to look through Steve’s Shopping Guides when buying DIY heart rate monitors, mineral supplements and A-Fib reference books.

 Want encouragement from other patients?

-For inspiration, read a few of the Personal Experiences written by patients who have had Atrial Fibrillation who are now living active lives free of the burden of A-Fib.
+For inspiration, read a few of the Personal A-Fib Stories and experiences written by patients who have had Atrial Fibrillation who are now living active lives free of the burden of A-Fib.
 Stories are sorted into categories and topic.
 For one-on-one support from other patients, check out our A-Fib Support Volunteers and our A-Fib Positive Thoughts/Prayer Group.

 Looking for recent developments in A-Fib treatments?